v4nn4/v4nn4.github.io/content/posts/procedural-glyph-generation/index.md

     return result
 ```

-To check whether a glyph is connected, we will need an adjacency matrix for all strokes.
+In order to implement the `is_connected` function, we will need an adjacency matrix at stroke level.
 This matrix will tell if strokes intersect at least in one point and can be computed ahead of time.
-Then using this matrix we can build a graph linking points and perform a Depth-First Search (DFS) on any node to verify if all other nodes can be reached.
+Then using this matrix we can build a graph linking strokes and run a [Depth-First Search](https://en.wikipedia.org/wiki/Depth-first_search) algorithm on any node to verify if all other nodes can be reached.

 Checking if a glyph is part of a class is done by applying all transformations to a glyph and checking whether one of them has been already found.
 The transformations can be computed ahead of time for all strokes.

+## Binary representation

-Since we do not need strokes coordinates at runtime, we can represent a glyph in binary as such
+Since we do not need stroke coordinates at runtime, we can represent a glyph in binary as such

 $$ G = \sum_{i=1}^n w_i 2^i, \ w_i \in \\{0, 1\\} $$